Mario Party 5

-Mario Party 5 received "average" reviews by the media; reviewers enjoyed the new minigames of the series, although a perceived lack of originality was criticized.
+Mario Party 5 was released in North America on November 11, 2003, Japan on November 28, 2003, and in PAL regions on December 5, 2003.
+The game received mixed reviews from critics, who enjoyed the new minigames of the series, although a perceived lack of originality was criticized.
 The game became part of the Nintendo Player's Choice label in 2004, and won the Console Children's Award at the 2004 Interactive Achievement Awards.
 It was followed by Mario Party 6 in 2004.